minhtuannguyen/remote-test-refresh/README.md

       Application starting ...
     ...

 # Issues
-If you have this problem under ubuntu when using system agent: java.lang.UnsatisfiedLinkError: Unable to load library 'c': /usr/lib/x86_64-linux-gnu/libc.so: invalid ELF header
+If you have this problem under ubuntu when using system agent option:

+     java.lang.UnsatisfiedLinkError: Unable to load library 'c': /usr/lib/x86_64-linux-gnu/libc.so: invalid ELF header

+A solution could be:

     $ cd /lib/x86_64-linux-gnu
     $ sudo ln -s libc.so.6 libc.so
-    ...

 ## License